 Much of the noise came from the deck where it seemed as if the cavalry was marching by.
 The jangadeiros were anything but light on their feet, stomping back and forth as they worked their lines.
 Every time a fish was landed I could hear its tail thumping the planking, sometimes right above my head, until the araçanga came down with sharp raps, striking wood more often than not, sounding like a police battering ram in the middle of the night.

 BANG!
 BANG!
 BANG!
 Come on out Paddy—we’ve got you surrounded!

-Through all of this the jangadeiros kept talking.
+And through all of this the jangadeiros kept talking.
 Whoever said that fishermen are a quiet, brooding lot, has never been out on a trawler.
 They talk about anything and everything — though yes — mostly pertaining to boats, fish, money, and women (and sometimes all four in the same run-on sentence).
-I couldn’t hear what they said through the planking, but they spoke in regular tones as you would expect from men who have worked together for years, performing the same mundane task day after day, or in this case, night after night.
+Though I couldn’t hear what they said through the deck, they spoke in the regular tones you would expect from men who had worked together for years, performing the same mundane task, day after day, or in this case, night after night.
 There was occasional laughter at a joke, an exclamation, excitement when a fish was caught.
 It was all very normal, in an everyday sort of way, and this more than anything allowed me to settle down and eventually fall asleep.
 And when I did, I dreamed with an intensity I rarely experience on land.